What you'll learn

 Online via Zoom

-- Requirement: A device and stable internet connection
+Requirement: A device with a stable internet connection

 Course Materials